mithril-security/bastionlab/docs/docs/security/authenticated_sessions.md

 Session token validation includes matching the client IP for which the session token was generated.

 The session tokens have a lifetime of 1500 seconds.
+The lifetime can be changed by the data owner in the config.toml.
 Should a session expire, the client will automatically generate a new session when a request is sent (this will require authentication to happen again with a challenge being issued and verified, but it is silent and automatic requiring no interaction from the client).
-*The session expiry update as mentioned above remains to be merged.

 ### Flow